abdnh/anki-media-exporter/README.md

 The add-on can be accessed from a menu item named "Export Media" under the gears icon besides each deck's name in the main screen.
 There is also an editor button to export media from the current note.

-By default, the add-on only exports audio files.
-You can change that from the add-on's configuration under *Tools > Add-ons*.
+By default, the add-on exports all media files.
+You can instead make it export only audio files from the add-on's configuration under *Tools > Add-ons*.

 ## Credit